rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cluster-api/overview.md

 The CAPI Operator allows for handling the lifecycle of CAPI providers using a declarative approach, extending the capabilities of `clusterctl`.
 If you want to learn more about it, you can refer to [Cluster API Operator book](https://cluster-api-operator.sigs.k8s.io/).

-#### Install Rancher Turtles with `Cluster API (CAPI) Operator` as a Helm dependency
+#### Installing Rancher Turtles with `Cluster API (CAPI) Operator` as a Helm dependency

-1. The `rancher-turtles` chart is available in https://rancher.github.io/turtles.
-This Helm repository must be added before installation:
+1. Add the Helm repository containing the `rancher-turtles` chart as the first step in installation:

 ```bash
 helm repo add turtles https://rancher.github.io/turtles